NoLieNoSean/NoNotes/content/Notes/Algebra1_L23.md

 2. There is an invertible matrix $P$ such that $A=P^{T}{P}$.
 3. The matrix $A$ is symmetric and positive definite.

 We have seen that 1 and 2 are equivalent, and that 1 implies 3.
-We will see that 3 implies 1.
+We will see that 3 implies 1 in a bit.
+So, the above statements are equivalent.

 ---